-Number Requirement Level TG5.2 Before undertaking a journey during which the animals will be fed and watered, animals shall be familiarized with the feed to be offered and the methods by which the feed and water are given.
-Mi TG6.Tra ansport Vehicles and Facilities for Livestock TG6.1 The vehicle and its loading and unloading facilities shall be designed, constructed, and maintained to avoid injury and suffering and to ensure the safety of the animals. Ма TG6.2 Ramps shall be set at an incline of no greater than 27 degrees and have measures in place to prevent injury.
+Number Requirement Level TG6.1 The vehicle and its loading and unloading facilities shall be designed, constructed and maintained to avoid injury and suffering and to ensure the safety of the animals. Ма TG6.2 Ramps shall be set at an incline of no greater than 27 degrees and have measures in place to prevent injury.
 Mi TG6.3 Conveyances and containers shall be designed to ensure adequate ventilation or oxygenation to allow the free flow of air or oxygen to all animals, even when stationary, to prevent the build-up of harmful concentrations of gases or impurities, water vapor or temperature.
 Mi TG6.4 Conveyances and containers shall be designed to provide protection from adverse weather that may be a risk to the animal's health and welfare.
 Mi TG6.5 Where animals show signs of heat or cold stress or distress from exposure to noxious gases, immediate corrective action shall be taken. Ма TG6.6 Animals shall not be transported when climactic conditions are likely to cause significant discomfort or harm.
+Mi

-Mi TG7.
+TG7.
 Loading and Unloading

-TG7.1 Animals shall be loaded and unloaded in a way that minimizes the risk of pain, injury, or distress to the animals.
-The use of electric prodders is prohibited. Ма TG7.2 Sheep shall not be dropped, dragged, or pulled by the fleece, tail, ears, head, horns, or neck. Ма TG7.3 Stocking density shall be sufficient to allow animals to adopt a natural posture during the journey. Ма
+Number Requirement Level TG7.1 Animals shall be loaded and unloaded in a way that minimizes the risk of pain, injury, or distress to the animals.
+The use of electric prodders is prohibited. Ма TG7.2 Alpacas shall not be dropped, dragged, or pulled by the fleece, tail, ears, head, limbs, or neck. Ма TG7.3 Stocking density shall be sufficient to allow animals to adopt a natural posture during the journey. Ма TG7.4 Alpacas shall not have their legs tied during transport Ма